 Providing access to energy

-Today, around 800 million people have no electricity access at all, and hundreds of millions more have unreliable power supply.
+Around 775 million people in the world have no electricity, according to the International Energy Agency, and millions more have unreliable power supply.

 Investing in energy access